lkiss/vscode.npmLinker/README.md

 Use the following settings:
 "obg": {
     "targetNodeModulesFolder": {
-        "nazgul": "Root path to the folder where the node_modules folder exist" }
+        "project_name": "Root path to the folder where the node_modules folder exist" }
 }